 3 Key Specs To Look Before Buying A Gas Tankless Water Heater

 Gas tankless water heaters are quite easy to understand.
-The natural gas is used to heat up the heat exchanger (the integral part of every heater) which in turn heats up the water.
+The natural gas is used to heat the heat exchanger (the integral part of every heater), which in turn heats the water.
 The whole process from you turning on a shower and the hot water reaching the showerhead takes less than 10 seconds.

-Despite the simplicity of the heating process, there are several key differences between gas tankless water heaters that we need to be aware of before we buy the heater.
+Despite the simplicity of the heating process, there are several key differences between gas tankless water heaters that we need to be aware of before buying the heater.
 These include:

 - Capacity (in GPM (maximum water flow) or BTU).
 A gas tankless water heater can handle the hot water needs of most households.
 These usually have 6-9 GPM maximum water flow.
 For bigger households, look for 10+ GPM heaters with 180,000-199,000 BTU.
 For smaller households, a 6-7 GPM maximum water flow gas tankless heater can be appropriate.
 Just remember; it’s better to choose a bit more powerful heater to be safe.